electrickery/pd-ipoke-/README.txt

+Changes for 0.4.1:
+- changed Makefile to accept external pd-lib-builder

 [ipoke~] version 0.4.0 for Pd

 Original MaxMsp class [ipoke~] by Pierre Alexandre Tremblay.
 Pd port by Katja Vetter 2012, with assistance from Matt Barber, Julian Brooks, Alexander Harker, Charles Henry and P.A.
 Tremblay.